6e0r9e/mega_todo/README.md

 rake db:migrate
 ```

-Finally, to soft link the app.
-From the top level directory of the application, the command is:
+Finally, soft link the app.
+From the top level directory of the application repo, the command is:

 ```
 ln -s ./todo /usr/local/bin/todo